fowaadb/IBM-CAPSTONE-PROJECT/README.md

 Overview
 Coursera-IBM Capstone Project - Contains the Jupyter Notebook for the final project

-Final Presentation - Contains the presentation for the final project
+Presentation - Contains the presentation for the final project